lockerpm/mobile/README.md

 Then enter your app bundle id vs [Team ID](https://developer.apple.com/account#MembershipDetailsCard).

 After the process is complete successfuly.
-You can run app in ios or android
+You can run app in iOS or android

 ```sh
 yarn ios